 - Gold dealers typically charge a markup — known as the spread — from the precious metal’s spot price when you buy or sell it.
 In some cases, the markup could be 10% or more of the gold’s value.

 There are many retailers that allow you to buy gold online and feature a variety of gold coins, rounds and bars.
 Sellers will usually mark up the price of physical gold from its current spot price, so be prepared to pay more than the actual value.

 These dealers often offer discounts to members of the military and for buying in bulk.
 Buying more than 100 gold bars (or 500 gold coins) is considered a bulk purchase, but this will depend largely on the individual seller.
 You may also be able to buy smaller gold bars, ranging from half a gram up to 100 grams, in stores that specialize in numismatics, pawn shops or some jewelry stores.

 Where to buy gold bars

-For investors interested in purchasing these, our guide on how to buy gold bars includes a comprehensive breakdown.
+For investors interested in purchasing these physical gold assets, our guide on how to buy gold bars includes a comprehensive breakdown.
 Some well-known, reputable dealers that sell gold bars include: